Labor market county profiles

 Labor force and unemployment

-• The not seasonally adjusted unemployment rate was 5.0% in February 2025, up three tenths of one percentage point from the previous month and down from 5.1% observed 12 months ago.
+• The not seasonally adjusted unemployment rate was 4.5% in March 2025, down from 5.0% in February and down from 4.7% observed 12 months ago.

 Unemployment rate, not seasonally adjusted

-A chart showing the not seasonally adjusted unemployment rate for the United States and Washington state from January 2014 to February 2025.
+A chart showing the not seasonally adjusted unemployment rate for the United States, Washington state from January 2014 to March 2025.

 Source: Employment Security Department/Labor Market Information and Research (LMIR) Division, Local area unemployment statistics